-To request ADA accommodation including materials in a format for the visually impaired, call Ecology's Toxics Cleanup Program at 360-407-7170.
-Persons with impaired hearing may call Washington Relay Service at 711.
-Persons with speech disability may call TTY at 877-833-6341.
+To request ADA accommodation for disabilities, or printed materials in a format for the visually impaired, call Ecology at 360-407-7668 or visit https://ecology.wa.gov/accessibility.
+People with impaired hearing may call Washington Relay Service at 711.
+People with speech disability may call TTY at 877-833-6341.